Spruce-fir moss spider: Distribution and habitat

+The Fraser fir and red spruce, which are Ice Age relics, dominate the forests that grow on these summits.
+On the damp, cold forest floor, bryophytes like mosses and liverworts are widespread, and the threatened spruce-fir moss spider lives in bryophyte matting that form on rocks and have a very specific combination of moisture and thickness.
+The resulting thinning of the forest canopy leads to the drying of the moss mats that are essential for the spider's survival, as it requires climates of high and constant humidity.
+These spiders have survived in temperatures that range between -17.8 °C or 0 °F and 19.8 °C or 67.6 °F within mountainous regions of the Southern Appalachians.

 Biology

 M. montivaga constructs tube-shaped webs, apparently for shelter, as prey has never been found in them.
 It probably feeds on springtails that are abundant in moss mats.
 Scientists know that spiders play a significant role in controlling insect populations as top predators and that the extinction of one species could ripple impact on other spider species and ecosystems.
-The spruce-fir moss spider, which consumes its mites in springtails, is the top predator in its microhabitat.
+The spruce-fir moss spider, which likely consumes mites and springtails, is the top predator in its microhabitat.
 M. montivaga can take as long as three years to reach maturity, due to low temperatures and resulting slow metabolism.